Intro

 User's Pain Points

 For a better understanding of the bike users in Porto Alegre, their pain points, and issues, as well as how we may tackle these problems in a workable digital solution that complements the bike store business.
-We did user research techniques.
+I did user research techniques.

 Research